Creative Chats | Kathryn Davey –

 We have had some wonderful creative businesses enrol on our online course and come along to our Pinterest Workshops.
 We have so enjoyed connecting with them online and in person and thought it would be great to share our creative chats with you here on our blog!

 We have reached out to these artists and makers to share their small business story with us.
 Details of their creative process, where they find inspiration and the highs and lows of running their own business.
+Our latest Creative Chat with Kathryn Davey takes us to a sustainable design studio in Dublin.

 Do you have a favourite creation, one that you’re most proud of?